Sciss/LinuxConfig/HowTo.md

 - To keep the file of the current branch like it was before merge: `git checkout --ours the-file-name`

 See also: http://gitready.com/advanced/2009/02/25/keep-either-file-in-merge-conflicts.html

+# Apt

+List all installed packages with versions:

+    dpkg-query -l

 # Gnome